When it arrived, the two knurled rings were stuck.

 right angle prism, invisible during operation.

-I applied forces on the order of twenty foot pounds of torque and twenty pounds of axial force.
+pounds of axial force.
 Making the grippers and disassembling the eyepiece took about ninety minutes.

-Before you can separate the bottom section from the body of the eyepiece, unscrew the locking clamp's tiny lever, shown above right.
+bottom section from the body of the eyepiece, unscrew the locking

 The scales read in degrees and minutes, with the upper scale ruled in 1/3° steps.